costa-group/gasol_ml/README.md

 *  `-opt {adam,sgd}, --optimizer {adam,sgd}`: The optimizer to use during training, by default it is `adam` (for `torch.optim.Adam`), and it can also be `sgd` for (`torch.optim.SGD`).

 *  `-hc HIDDENCHANNELS, --hiddenchannels HIDDENCHANNELS`: The models in [nn_models.py](./nn_models.py) typically end with a standard feed-forward deep neural network.
-This parameter control the number of channels, with `128` being the default value.
+This parameter controls the number of channels, with `128` being the default value.

 *  `-lt {regression,classification}, --learningtype {regression,classification}`: Specify if we are modeling a `regression` or a `classification` problem.

 * `-m MODEL, --model MODEL`: The model to use, using the name as it appears in `nn_models.py` (see the comments in that file for more information on each).
 Note that you should use a model that accepts the encoding of the selected dataset.

-*  `-ed EMBEDDINGDIM, --embeddingdim EMBEDDINGDIM`: The dimension of the spaced use for embedding, when not specified the models use one-hot encoding.
+*  `-ed EMBEDDINGDIM, --embeddingdim EMBEDDINGDIM`: The dimension of the space used for embedding, when not specified the models use one-hot encoding.

-* `-to_int {round,ceil,floor}, --to_int {round,ceil,floor}`: How to convert a real number to and integer, where `round` is the default.
+* `-to_int {round,ceil,floor}, --to_int {round,ceil,floor}`: How to convert a real number to an integer, where `round` is the default.
 This is needed when predicting the size of the optimal block (using regression), since the size is an integer but the models output a real number.

 *  `-pt PROP_THRESHOLD, --prop_threshold PROP_THRESHOLD`: The probability threshold to be used in binary classification problems.